scottstirling/pi2llm/README.md

 1.  **PixInsight:** Version 1.8.9 or later is recommended.
 2.  **A Local LLM Server:** You must have a local LLM running that provides an OpenAI-compatible API endpoint.
 A popular and highly effective tool for this is [LM Studio](https://lmstudio.ai/).
 PXI2LLM is tested and works well with it.
 3.  **An LLM Model:** A capable chat or instruction-tuned model.
-Models like Llama 3, Mixtral, and variants of Mistral 7B are excellent choices.
+Models like Llama 3, Mixtral, Qwen and variants of Mistral 7B are excellent choices.

 ---